Trade directory · Chandler metro · Arizona

 Licensing Requirements

-Arizona Registrar of Contractors (ROC) requires electrical contractor license.
+Arizona requires Electrical Contractor License (CR-6) through Arizona Registrar of Contractors.
 Must pass business management exam and electrical trade exam.
-Requires 4 years verifiable electrical experience or electrical degree plus 2 years experience. $330 application fee plus $185 examination fee.
-License renewal every 2 years with continuing education requirements.
+Requires 4 years experience or electrical engineering degree.
+Individual electricians need state certification through Arizona Department of Fire, Building and Life Safety.
+Licenses renew every 2 years with continuing education requirements.

 §2